heyrutvik/pl-concepts/README.md

-# pl-concepts
+# PL Concepts
-notes and exercises from the book Programming Language Concepts by Peter Sestoft
+Notes and Exercises from the book Programming Language Concepts by Peter Sestoft